Tech Made Simple

 Read more: Want to See Who's at the Door?
 Check Your Ecobee Thermostat

-The Nest Learning Thermostat (4th Gen) is available for pre-order for $279.99 with one sensor included.
+The Nest Learning Thermostat (4th Gen) is available for $279.99 with one sensor included.
 Additional sensors will be available for purchase separately, with a single sensor priced at $39.99 and a three-pack available for $99.99.

 [Image credit: Techlicious]